LucianoXu/equationNN/README.md

 ### Installation
 1. Get the vampire solver and add it to the PATH.
 See https://github.com/vprover/vampire/wiki/Source-Build-for-Users.
+For linux system, they also provide compiled binaries as releases.

 2. Clone the repository using
 ```